About this project

 - Why did you make it?

 - Where did you get your data from?

 - How many vacant buildings are there?

 - What did you use to build it?

 The Vacant and Abandoned Building Finder is a tool for helping people and organizations find buildings in Chicago that are not in use and potentially hazardous to the neighborhood around them.

-With the tools on the left column, you can find buildings that are open and unsecured, have fire damage, or are in use by non-residents (gangs, children, homeless, etc).
+With the tools on the left column, you can find buildings that have been reported to 311 as vacant or abandoned.
 You can also search around an address or intersection and by the date the building was reported.

 On the right side the buildings are potted on a map of Chicago.
-Each point is clickable and will show you details about when the building was reported, where on the lot it is located, where an open entry point is (if any) as well as a picture of the building itself (courtesy of Google's street view).
+Each point is clickable and will show you details about when the building was reported, if there are any ordinance violations associated with it, as well as a picture of the building itself (courtesy of Google's street view).
 Additionally, there is a list of resources anyone can use to find more information on the building, or to provide an updated report to 311.

 This tool is free and for anyone who is interested in vacant and abandoned buildings in Chicago.
 It was built with simplicity in mind; you don't have to be an expert in real estate or Chicago building policy to use it.
 That being said, it can definitely be used by someone who is, and I hope that it proves to be a useful tool.

 It could be used in the following ways: